billfitzgerald/infosec-primer/getting_started.md

 <figure>
   <img alt="Finding the correct address in OS X" src="images/image24.png" width="624.00" height="190.67" title="Finding the correct address in OS X">
     <br>
-  <figcaption>Image Caption: Finding the correct address in OS X.</figcaption>
+  <figcaption>Image Caption: Finding the correct address in OS X</figcaption>
 </figure>
 </div>

 ##### C4.3.1.3 Linux/Unix:

 Many distributions include a System Preferences utility that can be used to find the computer's network address.
-Another option is to use the 'ip address' command from the shell and look for the 'inet' entry on the appropriate interface, as shown below.
+Another option is to use the "ip address" command from the shell and look for the "inet" entry on the appropriate interface, as shown below.

 <pre>
 <code>